 Address: 1268 Chatsworth Road, Qualicum Beach, British Columbia

 9. Paradise Acres Ranch

-Tenters can set up almost anywhere on the 50-hectare ranch - a wooded or open space with views to the mountains.
-Where you choose to pitch your tent depends on how adventurous and secluded you wish to be, and how far you want to walk to the bathroom.
+Tenters can set up almost anywhere on the 50-hectare ranch — a wooded or open space with views to the mountains.
+Where you choose to pitch your tent depends on how adventurous and secluded you wish to be, and how far you want to walk to the bathroom and showers.
 Campers can bring their own horses with them.
 Paddocks are adjacent to the campground.

 Campers can walk their dogs around the edges or play in the entire field once the hay has been cut for the season.
 Walk the trails on the property, which is within easy walking distance of the Englishman River for swimming or fishing.

 Address: 1085 Paradise Pl, Nanoose Bay, British Columbia

 10. Park Sands Beach Resort